xh3b4sd/red/README.md

 Decrypt GPG messages like e.g. encrypted private keys.
 Following conventions and best practices should be respected, if not programmatically enforced.

-    * Input files given by -i/--input must have the ".enc" suffix.
+    * Input provided by -i/--input can either be a file or directory on the file system.
+Files must have the ".enc" suffix.
+Directories will be traversed to find all files having the ".enc" suffix.
+All found files will be decrypted and serialized into a structured JSON object according to the file system structure.

     * Output provided by -o/--output can either be a file on the file system or "-" to indicate to print to stdout.